exoplatform/exo-documentation/docs/GettingStarted.rst

 4. Click ``Yes`` button in the confirmation message to accept your deletion.

-.. note:: As an eXo Platform user, you can only delete your own activities.
-If you are manager of a space, you can delete any activities related to this space.
+.. note:: As an eXo Platform user, you can only delete your own activities/comments.
+          If you are manager of a space, you can delete any activities or comments related to this space.

 5. If you click ``Cancel`` button, nothing happens.